Tenino, Washington: Historic buildings and sites

 In 2020, Tenino created the "Tenino Creative Arts District" by certification thru the Washington state Arts Commission.
 The area, designated as including the historic downtown, business district, and the entirety of Tenino City Park, is projected to include public art of various mediums, including murals and metal banners and signs depicting Tenino's history.
 A scavenger hunt is to be based on the artworks.
+The banners, 23 in total, were added to light poles in the downtown district in October 2023.